santule/pLMEvo/README.md

 ## Getting Started

 Running the analysis is faster on GPU.
+It is recommended to use a GPU with at least 45 GB of RAM or more.

 ### Dependencies
 ```